 Proposal on mandating the HSR system

 When FSANZ has completed its assessment and it has been approved by its Board, it will be provided to Food Ministers for consideration.
-Depending on FSANZ’s findings this may include a draft standard for a mandatory HSR system.

 You can read more about FSANZ’s work here.